 |EDU 899||Social Studies Methods in Elementary School|

 Anneliese Mueller Worster received her doctoral degree from the University of New Hampshire.
-An environmental educator at heart, her research and teaching focuses on the role of sense of place in increasing civic engagement.
-Anneliese is committed to helping prepare future educators.In addition to teaching in the teacher preparation program, she is also an advocate for first year students.
+An environmental educator at heart, her research and teaching focuses on the role of sense of place in increasing civic engagement and facilitating teacher candidates' ability to equitably empower their diverse students to be active change agents.

 Place Based Education, Sustainability, Social Justice, Eco-Justice, Universal Design for Learning.